farukustunel/bitirmetezi/src/MaterialsandMethods.rst

    samtools mpileup [merged].bam | awk '{print $1"\t"$2"\t"$4}' > [depth].txt

-``[depth].txt`` file allows us to filter low and high coverage regions on the plasmid genome.
+The ``[depth].txt`` file allows us to filter high coverage regions on the plasmid genome.
 We parsed the file using following python script and we create a new filtered fastq file.

 .. code-block:: python